ForeverAndEverTeam/fae-mod/IPGuidelines.md

-*Team Salvato's IP Guidelines for Doki Doki Literature Club are reproduced here as accessed on 11/2/17 for reference by anyone using the DDLC Mod Template as basis for a DDLC fan game or mod.
+*Team Salvato's IP Guidelines for Doki Doki Literature Club are reproduced here for reference by anyone as basis for a DDLC fan game or mod.
 For questions or an up-to-date copy of the latest terms, please visit [Team Salvato's website](http://teamsalvato.com/ip-guidelines/).*

 ## IP Guidelines